zowe/zowe-client-python-sdk/CONTRIBUTING.md

 green -vvv  ./tests/unit
 ```

-In order to run the integration test, one will need to have a zowe profile.
-If zowe cli is installed, the test profile lives in `~/.zowe/profiles/zomsf/Zowe.yaml`
+In order to run the integration test, one will need to have a zowe profile and configure the `.env` file – `ZOWE_TEST_PROFILE='<myProfile>'`.
+If zowe cli is installed, the test profile lives in `~/.zowe/profiles/zosmf/<myProfile>.yaml`.

 ```
-host: zzow03.zowe.marist.cloud
+host: example.com
-port: 10443
+port: 443
 user: XXXXX
 password: XXXXX
 rejectUnauthorized: false